All Episodes

 He didn't understand the people in radio, and he was right not to.

-Quit the baseball team, went back to base radio, he was devastated.
+Quit the baseball team, went back to radio.

-I mean, that's the kind of thinking that you had when you live through the Great Depression.
+I mean, that's the kind of thinking that you had when you lived through the Great Depression.

 I learned in three years I wasn't cut out for corporate conformity.